-An EqIA Progress Report was then published in January 2021 as part of STPR2's Phase 1 reporting stage.
+An EqIA Progress Report was published in February 2021.
 This summarised the assessment conducted until that point on the FSDA, EqIA, CRWIA, and ICIA.
 Individual assessment reports have been produced for the STPR2 recommendations and can be found at Strategic Transport Projects Review 2.